vipulnaik/diet-exercise-health/notes/2023-08-18-pulse-oximeter-experimentation.md

   briefly to 46-51 bpm (near the end of my control pause) before rebounding to 53-59.

-## Third take in the morning on 2023-08-19 a few minutes after waking up
+## Take 3: morning on 2023-08-19 a few minutes after waking up

 ### Seated rest